 Show what an active community you live in by covering the hottest local events throughout the year.
 Personal insights are priceless!
 Give tips about how early to arrive, best parking areas, how to save on ticket prices, the best seats, etc. Be sure to post photos from the event to show your participation and support.
 For an calendar plug-in you might consider The Events Calendar Pro to help give a professional calendar that’s neat an organized.
-Take a minute to view our clients live calendar using The Events Calendar Pro.

 12. Profile a Business a Week

 This is a great way to develop fresh new content for your site, while creating goodwill with local businesses who will appreciate your support.
 The profile should include what makes their service/product stand out, when they have their best sales, etc. You might even be able to work with the business to offer a discount or gift for visitors to your site.

 Donate a portion of your sales to a local charity to show you are caring and have an invested interest in the community.
 Feature the charity on your website, with information about how others can donate as well, who it benefits, and how far a small donation can go.

 Provide a list of ways that others can get involved in the community.
 Whether it is by simply volunteering a few hours a week to read with elementary school kids or something more intense, people will appreciate the opportunity to lend support.

 Spotlight the amazing individuals or organizations that really try to improve the community and give back.
 This does not have to be limited to local charities, see if you can discover the hidden heroes that give back without receiving any thanks (i.e. amazing foster parents, school volunteers, etc.).
 Look for people that might not get noticed otherwise.